20th Anniversary Event - Save $1,100 on LASIK - Ends December 31st, 2024

 Speak to a LASIK Counselor phone 303.202.0669

-What’s the difference between LASIK and PRK?
+What’s the Difference Between LASIK and PRK?

 If you are tired of your glasses and contact lenses and just want to be able to wake up and see, you are likely aware of the very popular LASIK procedure, but what about its “cousin” procedure, PRK?

 One of the more common questions that patients have for the laser vision correction specialist doctors at 20/20 Institute is about the differences between LASIK and PRK.
-Our doctors routinely perform both procedures with excellent results and understand that what each patient really wants to know is which procedure would be the best for them.
+Our doctors routinely perform both procedures with excellent results and understand that what each patient wants to know is which procedure would be the best for them.

 So, we will use this blog post to discuss the two procedures so that when you visit 20/20 Institute for your complimentary consultation, you’ll have a great background of understanding to help the discussion with our doctors about what is best for you!